sfatkhutdinov/cs2_rl_agent/analysis_log/tools/batch_script_optimizations.md

 - Implement parallel execution for independent tasks
 - Add telemetry to identify remaining performance bottlenecks
 - Automate script updates when common functions change
+- Create a wrapper script that can upgrade all batch files automatically

 ## Testing and Verification